-- 7.3 The application site is located within the built-up part of Bishop's Stortford wherein there is no objection in principle to residential development.
-However, the site is currently occupied by an existing sports facility related to the educational use of The Herts & Essex School. - 7.4 As the proposal would result in the loss of these existing facilities it must be considered against policy LRC1 of the Local Plan.
-This policy states that proposals which will result in the loss of such facilities will be refused unless suitable alternative facilities are provided on site or in the locality which are at least equivalent in terms of quantity, quality and accessibility to the ones that would be lost. - 7.5 As this application forms an intrinsic part of the wider Bishop's Stortford Schools relocation proposals, I consider it appropriate to consider the overall impact of all the proposals on the provision of suitable replacement sports/recreation facilities in the town. - 7.6 In respect of replacement outdoor sports facilities, the submitted Open Space Assessment indicates that across the three existing sites (Bishop's Stortford High School; Herts & Essex High School) there is the following provision:-
+- 7.8 In respect of the loss of sports/recreation facilities, policy LRC1 makes it clear that replacement sports facilities should also be at least equivalent in terms of quantity, quality and accessibility to those facilities that would be lost. - 7.9 As this application forms an intrinsic part of the wider Bishop's Stortford Schools relocation proposals, it is appropriate to consider the overall impact of all the proposals on the provision of suitable replacement community and sports/recreation facilities in the town. - 7.10 In respect of replacement outdoor sports facilities, the submitted Open Space Assessment indicates that across the existing sites (Bishop's Stortford High School; Herts & Essex High School) there is the following provision:-